Infosys says media report of firing 5,000 staff wrong

-(Reuters) - India’s Infosys Ltd (INFY.NS) said on Friday a newspaper report it was planning to fire up to 5,000 poorly performing workers was “wrong”, although it encourages “chronic under-performers” to leave as part of its staff management.
+Jan 4 (Reuters) - India’s Infosys Ltd said on Friday a newspaper report it was planning to fire up to 5,000 poorly performing workers was “wrong”, although it encourages “chronic under-performers” to leave as part of its staff management.

 Infosys, which is also listed in the United States, added the number of potential under-performers that could leave the company was “significantly lower” than the 5,000 quoted in the media report.